 In this section, we perform extensive simulations to study the performance of PALMS-SP.
-Simulations on the algorithms' behavior test for under different user arrival/departure patterns, different network sizes, bandwidth distributions, and streaming rates using network simulator ns-2 (Network Simulator).
+Simulations on the algorithms' behavior test for under different user arrival/departure patterns, different network sizes, bandwidth distributions, and streaming rates using network simulator ns-2 [21].

-1) Video Data: The length of the video is 120 minutes (a typical length for a movie).

-2) Video Coding: We used a video stream that is MDC encoded with 5 descriptions.
+- 1) Video Data: The length of the video is 120 minutes (a typical length for a movie). - 2) Video Coding: We used a video stream that is MDC encoded with 5 descriptions.
 For simplicity, we assume that all descriptions have the same constant bit rate of 100 Kbps.
-Therefore, the rate of the full quality version of the stream is 500 Kbps.

-3) Peer Parameters: The incoming access link bandwidths for all peers are set to 500 Kbps.
+Therefore, the rate of the full quality version of the stream is 500 Kbps. - 3) Peer Parameters: The incoming access link bandwidths for all peers are set to 500 Kbps.
 The incoming access links of all peers are set to 500 Kbps so that each peer can easily receive the full quality playback rate.
 The buffer length is set to 30 seconds.
 In all our experiments we use a heartbeat period of 5 seconds for all simulated protocols.
-The interval for the next round of push mechanism is set for every 5 seconds.

-4) Network Topology: Topology is generated by using Georgia Tech Internetwork Topology Models (GT-ITM) generator (E. W. Zegura, 1996).
-The delay on the access links are randomly selected between 5 ms to 25 ms. Each super-peer is connected to 10 ordinary peers in a cluster.
-A link between a super-peer and a normal peer is symmetric.
-A link between super-peers may be asymmetric because superpeers neighboring to a super-peer are randomly selected.

-5) Performance Metrics: We use three basic Quality of Service (QoS) performance metrics, i.e., Average Delivery Ratio, Delivery Latency and Data Overheads.
+The interval for the next round of push mechanism is set for every 5 seconds. - 4) Network Topology: Topology is generated by using Georgia Tech Internetwork Topology Models (GT-ITM) generator [18].
+The delay on the access links are randomly selected between 5 ms to 25 ms. - 5) Performance Metrics: We use three basic Quality of Service (QoS) performance metrics, i.e., Average Delivery Ratio, Delivery Latency and Data Overheads.